 The inseparable prefix ημι- (hemi-) means "half" and is cognate with the Latin prefix semi-, which in turn is identical to the Proto-Indo-European root semi-, from whence these words stem.
 It survives in English in the familiar noun hemisphere, and a vast list of obscure scientific terms such as hemi-acetal, hemibranch, hemichordate and so on.

 In the New Testament, only two words occur that incorporate our prefix ημι- (hemi-):

 - Together with the verb θνησκω (thnesko), meaning to die: the adjective ημιθανης (hemithanes), meaning half-dead (Luke 10:30 only).

-- Together with the noun ωρα (hora), meaning hour: the noun ημιωριον (hemiorion), meaning half-hour (Revelation 8:1 only).
+- Together with the noun ωρα (hora), meaning cycle or natural time period: the noun ημιωριον (hemiorion), meaning half-period (Revelation 8:1 only).

 The adjective ημισυς (hemisus), means half.
 It occurs 5 times in the New Testament; see full concordance.